andrew/ultimate-awesome/README.md

 - [awesome-human-pose-estimation](https://github.com/cbsudux/awesome-human-pose-estimation) - A collection of awesome resources in Human Pose estimation.
 - [awesome-livecoding](https://github.com/toplap/awesome-livecoding) - All things livecoding.
 - [awesome-discord-communities](https://github.com/mhxion/awesome-discord-communities) - A curated list of awesome Discord communities for programmers.
+- [awesome-nostr](https://github.com/aljazceru/awesome-nostr) - Nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things .
 - [awesome-ssh](https://github.com/moul/awesome-ssh) - :computer: A curated list of SSH resources.
 - [awesome-resty](https://github.com/bungle/awesome-resty) - A List of Quality OpenResty Libraries, and Resources.
 - [awesome-web-design](https://github.com/nicolesaidy/awesome-web-design) - 🎨 A curated list of awesome resources for digital designers.